akarshsnair/akarshsnair/README.md

 <h1 align="center">Hi 👋, I'm AKARSH S NAIR</h1>
 <h3 align="center">** 2nd year Btech AIE student at Amrita Vishwa Vidyapeetham , Kollam **</h3>
 <h2>💫 About Me:</h2>
 🌱 I am a dedicated problem solver with a relentless drive to explore, experiment, and innovate in the field of Machine Learning.
-With a solid foundation in mathematics and programming, I thrive on
+With a <br>solid foundation in mathematics and programming, I thrive on
     deciphering complex datasets and transforming them into intelligent solutions that shape a smarter future😊.
 <br>🎓 Vice-Chair of ACM Student Chapter - Amritapuri
 <br>🤔 Also learning Web Development, Machine Learning, Computer Vision, Django, Android development.